Preventative Dentistry with Pickup Bagshaw Dental

 If the tooth decay goes deeper into the layers of the tooth, then a root canal may be recommended instead.
 The purpose of a root canal is to shave away the diseased portions of the tooth and fill the space like a much larger filling.
 However, it typically descends into the inner layers of the tooth near the sensitive pulp.

 Scaling is a technique that is done during routine cleanings, and clears plaque from the edges of teeth to help improve gum conditions.
 If gum disease is running rampant in your smile, more extensive treatment may be needed.
-Ask Dr Pickup, Dr Bagshaw or Dr Hong about what treatments you can qualify for to heal your gums.
+Ask Dr Pickup, Dr Bagshaw or Dr. Thomas about what treatments you can qualify for to heal your gums.

 The last thing you want to do is leave your oral health to fend for itself.
 Patients who neglect dental check-ups, forget to brush or floss or don’t watch what they eat can expect to find a troublesome smile.
 If tooth decay or gum disease worsen over time, they have the potential to loosen teeth, cause teeth to fall out or even spread bacteria to other parts of the body.
 While treatments are available to replace lost teeth, it’s preferable to keep your original, naturally strong teeth.

 Are you seeing early signs of oral health risks and want to stop them before they get worse?
 Look to preventative dentistry from Pickup Bagshaw Dental to help improve your oral health and prevent decay and disease from spreading into your smile.
-Contact us for a consultation, and we'll be happy to set up a check-up appointment with Dr Pickup, Dr Bagshaw or Dr Hong.
+Contact us for a consultation, and we’ll be happy to set up a check-up appointment with Dr Pickup, Dr Bagshaw or Dr. Thomas.